Kamalinee Mukherjee: Breakthrough

-2005-present
+2005–present

 After receiving appreciation for her portrayal of a strong-willed, independent and modern woman in Anand, her next film was Meenakshi, in 2005.
 Despite the film not finding much commercial success, Mukherjee said that she did not regret doing the film and that it was a big learning curve.
 Film reviewers praised Mukherjee for her acting skills.
 In 2006, she appeared in two Telugu language films (Style and Godavari) and one Tamil language film (Vettaiyaadu Vilaiyaadu).
 Style is a dance-based film with actor-choreographers Prabhu Deva, Raghava Lawrence, Charmee Kaur and Raja.

 Godavari, which was Sekhar Kammula's next film, starred Sumanth and Mukherjee in the lead roles.
 This drama film, which had the Godavari River in the backdrop, dealt with a romantic love story between the lead characters.
 Mukherjee portrayed the role of a woman with independent thinking and tremendous inner strength, under the "backdrop of middle/upper middle class sensibilities, new aspirations, identity crisis, independence, yearnings and moreover, parental concerns".
 The film received predominantly positive reviews, and Kamalinee's role was particularly praised.
 While one reviewer said that she was "beautiful ... both in looks and in her measured acting style," another reviewer praised her for the "intense yet cool portrayal".

 She made her Tamil debut in 2006 in Gautham Vasudev Menon's Vettiyadu Velliyadu starring Tamil superstar Kamal Haasan.
 Following this, came Gamyam by Krish, a film widely praised by critics and audiences alike and subsequently remade in Tamil and Kannada, both of which featured Kamalinee in the lead role.
 Gamyam was the only regional film from the south to be in the running for India's entry to the Academy Awards apart from sweeping both the Nandi and Filmfare Awards.

 In 2009, she played the role of Latin Christian woman, Pemenna, in Kutty Srank, directed by Cannes award-winning director, Shaji N. Karun, and starring Malayalam matinee idol, Mammooty.
 The film swept the National Awards, winning in six categories including Best Film.
 In the same year, she worked in veteran director Vamsi's musical Gopi Gopika Godavari,.

 In 2012, Kamalinee debuted in her native language, Bengali in National Award-winning director, Aniruddha Roy Chowdhury's Aparajita Tumi, starring Bengali superstar Prosenjit Chatterjee.
 The film met with critical and commercial success.

 Following Aparajita Tumi, Kamalinee also appeared in K Raghavendra Rao's devotional film, Shirdi Sai with Nagarjuna.
 Her next project was new-age Malayalam director, V. K. Prakash's Natholi Oru Cheriya Meenalla, where she played a quirky character opposite Fahadh Faasil.

 In 2016, Kamalinee worked with award-winning director Karthik Subbaraj in his second directorial venture, a woman-oriented film, Iraivi.
 After her special-appearance song in Malayalam director Vysakh's 2014 film Cousins, she was cast opposite Mohanlal in the box office record-breaking Pulimurugan.
-As of January 2017, Pulimurugan was the highest-grossing Malayalam film.
+Pulimurugan was the second highest-grossing Malayalam film.